mihemihe/myADMonitor/README.md

 - Extract the release zip file
 - (Optional) Edit the config.ini file
 - Execute myADMonitor.exe
-- Open your browser and navigate to https://localhost:5000
+- Open your browser and navigate to https://localhost:5000 (on Chrome, Firefox or Edge.
+Old Internet Explorer versions may not work)

 ## FAQ